pgilad/www.giladpeleg.com/content/blog/spring-boot-remote-jmx/index.md

 A future article I want to dive in to, is running this alongside with [Java Flight Recorder](https://dzone.com/articles/using-java-flight-recorder-with-openjdk-11-1) for the ultimate production setup, where you can inspect the JVM process not only when running, but also after it crashes.

-Off course today APM tools such as [NewRelic](https://newrelic.com/) allow one to easily monitor their Java process remotely.
+Nowadays, APM tools such as [NewRelic](https://newrelic.com/) allow one to easily monitor their Java process remotely.
 They only require you to install their agent, and they take care of the rest.
 This solution is great if you have a lot of processes, and don't want to deal with the overhead of monitoring your systems.
 The downside is that you have to install their agent which might drain system resources, is usually unmaintained or doesn't support your current framework/setup, and is very expensive for a small startup.